 From apples to cheese and everything in between, family-run farms on the Adirondack Coast have produced and sold high-quality local products for generations.

 Dairy farming is by far the area’s biggest agricultural enterprise (with more than 120 dairy farms and 380 million pounds of milk produced annually! – Thank a Farmer!).
 However, the Adirondack Coast continues to cultivate new and exciting farm experiences year around.
-Here, you’ll explore pumpkin patches and corn mazes, set off in horse-drawn wagons, meet furry new friends in petting zoos, pick fresh vegetables and more!
+Here, you’ll explore pumpkin patches and corn mazes, set off in horse-drawn wagons, travel the Adirondack Cuisine Trails, meet furry new friends in petting zoos, pick fresh vegetables and more!

 Farm fun for the whole family is just down the road.